actions/cache/README.md

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output

-### Branch scope
+### Cache scopes
 The cache is scoped to the key and branch.
 The default branch cache is available to other branches.

-See https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key for more info.
+See [Matching a cache key](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key) for more info.

 ### Example workflow